 Why do some people not feel well after getting the seasonal flu vaccine?

 Some people report having mild reactions to flu vaccination.
-Common reactions to the flu shot are described below.
+Common reactions to the flu shot and the

 Reactions to the flu shot: